-There are currently 4 MA tracks.
-Each track aims to specialize and educate in its own field focusing on the interplay between theory and application
+There are currently 2 MA programs.
+Each program aims to specialize and educate in its own field focusing on the interplay between theory and application

 This program offers the opportunity of a specific specialization in investigative interviewing.
 The studies provide in-depth theoretical and applied knowledge regarding information elicitation and information evaluation, the two main components of investigative interviewing.
 As part of it, students are exposed to up-to-date, evidence-based tools and techniques for collecting and assessing information in the interview of suspects, complainants, witnesses and victims, as well as for detecting deception and profiling applications.
 The studies also provide the theoretical basis of the areas of knowledge that underlie the components of the interview, such as personality, applied memory, and decision-making processes.
 The program is suitable for both applicants who wish to conduct research in the field and those who actually engage in frontal interviewing in the police and other security bodies, as well as in the public and private sectors.

 This program offers students exposure to cutting-edge knowledge in human behavioral science, examining criminal and antisocial behaviors from neurobiological and neurocognitive viewpoints.